4.62 from 226 reviews

 Instructions

-• Preheat oven to 350° F. Cream the softened butter and brown sugar: Cream together using either a stand mixer or a hand mixer.
+• Preheat the oven to 350° F. Cream the softened butter and brown sugar using either a stand mixer or a hand mixer until light and fluffy, 2-3 minutes.

-• Blend in the rest of the ingredients: Add in the flour, chocolate chips, Instant coffee, baking powder, salt, vanilla extract (and optional espresso powder if you have it!)
+• Add in the rest of the ingredients: the flour, chocolate chips, Instant coffee, baking powder, salt, vanilla extract (and optional espresso powder if you have it!)
 Mix until combined on medium speed.
+Mixture may seem crumbly, but should come together when you press it between your fingertips.

-• Press into a 9×13 inch oven safe baking dish: Use clean hands to press mixture down.
-Or if you feel weird using your hands use the back of a measuring cup or a rubber spatula to press down in an even layer.
+• Press into a 9×13 inch oven safe baking dish (you can line with parchment paper to make it easier to remove bars from the pan).
+Use clean hands to press mixture down.
+Or use the back of a measuring cup or a rubber spatula to press down in an even layer.

 • Bake for 20 minutes.